Adarsh145/Tictactoe/README.md

 # Tictactoe
-It is a simple multiplayer Tictactoe Game written in java and can used terminally.
+It is a simple multiplayer Tictactoe Game written in java and can be used terminally.